 The Vegas Golden Knights have been nothing short of incredible this season.
-This is a group of 30 players that were cast away by their former teams in order to protect “better” players.
-Some teams like the Canadiens, Maple Leafs, and Vancouver did not lose valuable assets.
+A group of 30 players that were cast away by their former teams in order to protect “better” players.
+Some teams like the Canadiens, Maple Leafs, and Vancouver were not incredibly affected.
 However, the Ducks, Panthers, Blue Jackets and Wild are looking incredible silly right now.
-They gave extra assets in order for Vegas to select specific players during the Expansion Draft.
+They gave extra assets in order for Vegas to select specific players during the expansion draft.
 Those assets either became instant impact players for the Golden Knights or will be high picks in the next 2 years.
 Talk about giving yourself a solid start from an asset management perspective.

 George McPhee, the GM of the Golden Knights, made some solid expansion picks regardless of outside trades.
 The selections of Nate Schmidt, David Perron, Pierre-Edouard Bellemare and Colin Miller have had a direct impact on Vegas’ incredible success.
 Those players play vital roles on the Vegas roster and have thrived all year.
 Some may call it surprising, but many of those players were simply held back due to their former organizations’ depth charts.

 For example, Schmidt had to contend with John Carlsson, Dimitri Orlov, Brooks Orpik, Karl Alzner and Matt Niskanen for ice time in Washington.
-Scouts saw his speed and skill and were convinced that he’d become a top-4 defenseman.
+Everyone saw his speed and skill and assumed he was destined to become a top-4 defenseman.
 However, the Washington Capitals were stuck giving away a really promising player due because they were such a deep team.
 Furthermore, Washington believed it wise to stand pat and lose Schmidt to expansion rather than attempt to give Vegas another valuable asset in order for Vegas to select a less valuable player.
 It simply didn’t make sense from an asset management perspective.

 Golden Knights Capitalized on Desperate GMs

-Unlike the Wild’s asset management conundrum, some teams tried to use the Expansion Draft in order to unload some unwanted contracts.
+Although the Wild were stuck from an asset management perspective, some teams tried to use the expansion draft in order to unload some unwanted contracts.
 For example, the Florida Panthers sent Jonathan Marchessault, one of Vegas’ leading scorers this year, to get rid of a contract.
 That contract belonged to forward Rielly Smith, who has a cap hit of $5 million until 2022.
 Rielly had a down year last season, putting up 37 points in 80 games, and Florida panicked.
 The internal belief was that Rielly might not continue to live up to his contract.
 This prompted Florida to have Vegas, who had to reach the salary cap floor of $55.4 million, utilize their abundant cap space to take on significant salary in exchange for an extra asset.

 Anaheim found themselves in a similar situation, where they had a contract they desperately wanted to be rid of.
 In this case, Clayton Stoner was the targeted player Anaheim wanted to unload.
 Anaheim dealt Theodore to Vegas in exchange for the Golden Knights selection of Stoner and his $3.25 million contract.
 Another important factor was that, with Stoner being picked, Sami Vatanen, Josh Manson, and Jakub Silfverberg we’re not selected.
 The Ducks believed themselves able to sacrifice a player like Theodore in order to preserve their core.
 In the end, Theodore went on to become the reliable top-4 he was projected to be.
 Anaheim sure could have used him when Cam Fowler went down late in the season and playoffs.